ROI & Payback March 17, 2026 8 min read

 Is solar worth it in 2026?
 For most homeowners paying above $120/month in electricity, in states with decent net metering and at least some state incentives — yes, it still is.

-The federal ITC being gone means you need to be more thoughtful about it.
+You need to be thoughtful about it.
 Run your specific numbers.
 Don't rely on salesperson projections.
 The honest ROI calc takes about 5 inputs and gives you a real answer.

 If your payback period comes out under 10 years and you plan to stay in your home, the deal is clear: you're buying 20+ years of free electricity after payback.
 Solar panels don't become worthless in year 10 — they keep generating savings for decades.